SCROLL DOWN FOR UPDATES

 Show me a corporate boss who calls Haiti the “poorest country in the western hemisphere,” and I’ll show you a con artist preparing to fleece Haiti.
 Likewise, show me a western technocrat who bemoans Haiti’s “dramatic deforestation due to charcoal production” and I’ll show a bio-pirate or vandal preparing to wreck Haiti’s remaining cloud-forest and mangrove-forest ecosystems.

-It turns out that the real plan for Haiti’s northeastern region — especially the Caracol Bay area — is one that was hatched by Canadian mining corporations, with the U.S. and South Korean sweatshop zone being a side project and distraction.
+It turns out that the real plan for Haiti’s northeastern region, especially the Caracol Bay area, is one that was hatched by Canadian mining corporations, with the United States and South Korean sweatshop zone being a side project and distraction.
 If this mining plan is given a green light while Haiti is under foreign occupation, it will permanently strip the country of much of its mineral, cultural, and ecological wealth.

-In a recent interview with Canada’s Financial Post, Majescor Resources Inc. CEO Dan Hachey was effusive about Michel Martelly’s installment as president because he expects Martelly’s policy of mimicking the Dominican Republic (DR) to be a boon to the mining sector.
+In an interview with Canada’s Financial Post, Majescor Resources Inc. CEO Dan Hachey was effusive about Michel Martelly’s installment as president because he expects Martelly’s policy of mimicking the Dominican Republic (DR) to be a boon to the mining sector.

 Hachey enthusiastically noted that,

 “thirty years ago, there was no mining sector to speak of in the Dominican Republic….

 “In that short period of time they’ve seen the development of the Pueblo Viejo Project [of Barrick and Goldcorp], which is one of the world’s largest gold deposits — and is pretty much a neighbour of ours.